How do you identify a “difficult patient”?

 A 28-year-old man with HIV and hepatitis C presented to the hospital for a complicated cellulitis and abscess of hand and forearm that developed after an altercation.
 The emergency room physician performed an incision and drainage and admitted him to the hospital for intravenous antibiotics.
 The patient acknowledged occasional nasal heroin and cocaine use but denied addiction.
 At the time of admission, the attending ordered oxycodone 10 mg every six hours as needed.
 The health care team suspected that the patient was homeless when he refused to provide a telephone number or family contact.

 During multiple prior admissions the patient had displayed such hostility that nurses limited their interactions with him.
 The nurses reported the smell of tobacco smoke near the patient's bathroom, but he declined a nicotine patch.
 He left the floor to smoke and often returned appearing sleepy and intoxicated.
 He received escalating doses of intravenous (IV) narcotic medication from cross-covering clinicians.
-The day ...
+The day team did not appreciate ...